-At a recent BP STEM event, 86 pupils from eight schools from Surrey designed and built model oil platforms, using a variety of material including straws, plastic cups and napkins, with the aim of being crowned the 2016 Young Scientist Day Champions
+At a recent BP STEM event, 84 pupils from nine schools from Surrey designed and built model oil platforms, using a variety of material including straws, plastic cups and napkins, with the aim of being crowned the 2017 Young Scientist Day Champions

 This year’s flagship event, the Young Scientist Day, saw 14 teams of 13-14 year olds from local schools compete in a unique challenge.
 The youngsters were tasked with a technical challenge to design & build oil platforms using core business insight in an attempt to win the coveted prize of Young Scientist Day champion.

 The aim of the day is to teach the teenagers about BP and the energy industry, whilst also helping them to develop their creativity, problem solving skills and basic business knowledge.
 The graduates and interns that supported the event also develop their communication skills through mentoring and they have the opportunity to have fun inspiring school pupils with the wealth of knowledge that a career in STEM subjects can bring.

 “The challenge was engaging and fun.
 I particular enjoyed competing against other schools and working together in a team.”Dev Gayal, Student

 “I was very impressed with how creative and varied the students' design were.
 It was great to see how well all the teams worked together and how both students' and volunteers alike seemed to enjoy the day.”Emilie Lunddahl, NGCC